Performance Review Process

 Create a symbol performance table showing which individual stocks are making or losing you money with Volatility Box signals.
 Include columns for Symbol, Trades, Wins, Losses, Win Rate, Avg Conviction, and Total P&L.

-This symbol specialization is powerful because certain stocks respect VB levels consistently while others are too erratic regardless of conviction scores.
-Create a watchlist in the Scanner containing only your proven profitable symbols, and filter to show only these symbols.
+Symbol specialization matters because certain stocks respect VB levels consistently while others are too erratic regardless of conviction scores.
+Create a watchlist in the Scanner containing only your proven profitable symbols, and filter to show only these.

 Weekly Strategy Type Performance

 Create a strategy type performance table showing which trading styles produce results for you.
-You might find Swing trades of 1-5 days using Daily models produced 9 trades with 67% win rate and +$1,152 total.
-Scalp trades of 0-2 hours using Hourly models produced 6 trades with 50% win rate and +$108 total.
+You might record Swing trades of 1-5 days using Daily models producing 9 trades with a win rate of Track and Track total.
+Scalp trades of 0-2 hours using Hourly models producing 6 trades with a win rate of Track and Track total.

-The pattern reveals Volatility Box swing trades using Daily models have the best win rate and expectancy.
-Scalping VB signals is barely profitable so consider reducing or eliminating it.
-This finding makes sense given VB’s design: the Daily models are optimized for multi-day statistical mean reversion with wider bands and targets.
+Your data often points toward Volatility Box swing trades using Daily models for the best expectancy, while scalping VB signals may be barely profitable and worth reducing.
+This fits VB’s design: the Daily models are optimized for multi-day statistical mean reversion with wider bands and targets.

 Weekly Time-of-Day Performance with Volatility Box Signals

-The insights indicate 10:00-11:00 AM and the 2:00-4:00 PM power hour are your best times for entering VB signals.
-The 11:00 AM-2:00 PM lunch hour is terrible so stop entering positions during midday entirely.
-The lunch hour underperformance likely reflects low volume and choppy price action that makes entry and target levels harder to reach.
+Your filled-in figures will indicate your best times for entering VB signals.
+The 11:00 AM-2:00 PM lunch hour commonly underperforms, so many traders avoid entering positions during midday.
+This likely reflects low volume and choppy price action that makes entry and target levels harder to reach.

 Win Rate Trends: Volatility Box Edge Evolution